Obstructions to deforming curves on an Enriques-Fano 3-fold: Preliminaries

 \begin{dfn} A normal projective $3$-dimensional variety $X \subset \mathbb P^N$ is called {\em Enriques-Fano} if it contains an Enriques surface $S$ as a hyperplane section and $X$ is not a cone over $S$. \end{dfn} An equivalent definition is to assume that a general hyperplane section is a smooth Enriques surface.
 In this section, we mainly consider the Enriques-Fano $3$-folds $X$ with only terminal cyclic quotient singularities.
 There is a classification of such $X$ due to Bayle~\cite{Bayle94} and Sano~\cite{Sano95}.
 We summarize the properties of $X$: \begin{enumerate} \item $-2K_X \sim 2H$ in $\Pic X$ for $H \in |\mathcal O_X(1)|$. \item The canonical cover

-of $X$ is a smooth Fano $3$-fold, and $Y$ is isomorphic to one of the $3$-folds in Table \ref{table:EF3}. \item The covering transformation $\theta$ of $\pi$ is an involution of $Y$ and $\theta$ fixes just $8$ points on $Y$. \item The fixed points on $Y$ give rise to the singularity on $X \simeq Y/\theta$ of type of $\frac 12(1,1,1)$. \end{enumerate}
+of $X$ is a smooth Fano $3$-fold, and $Y$ is isomorphic to one of the $3$-folds in Table \ref{table:EF3}. \item The covering transformation $\theta$ of $\pi$ is an involution of $Y$ and $\theta$ fixes just $8$ points on $Y$. \item The fixed points on $Y$ give rise to the singularity on $X \simeq Y/\theta$ of type $\frac 12(1,1,1)$. \end{enumerate}

-Minagawa~\cite{Minagawa99} showed that every Enriques-Fano $3$-fold $X_0$ with at most terminal singularities admits a $\mathbb Q$-smoothing, which assures us that $X_0$ is obtained as a flat specialization of Enriques-Fano $3$-folds $X_t$ ($t \ne 0$) with terminal cyclic quotient singularities.
-This fact implies that we have $g \le 13$ for any $X_0$. \begin{rmk} Prokhorov~\cite{Prokhorov07} and Knutsen-Lopez-Munoz~\cite{Knutsen-Lopez-Munoz11} proved that $g\le 17$ for any Enriques-Fano $3$-fold $X$.
-As far as we know, the problem of classifying all Enriques-Fano $3$-fold $X$ with non-terminal singularities is still open. \end{rmk}
+Minagawa~\cite{Minagawa99} showed that every Enriques-Fano $3$-fold $X_0$ with at most terminal singularities admits a $\mathbb Q$-smoothing, which assures us that $X_0$ is obtained as a flat specialization of Enriques-Fano $3$-folds $X_t$ ($t \ne 0$) with only terminal cyclic quotient singularities.
+This fact implies that we have $g \le 13$ for any $X_0$. \begin{rmk} Prokhorov~\cite{Prokhorov07} and Knutsen-Lopez-Mu\~{n}oz~\cite{Knutsen-Lopez-Munoz11} proved that $g\le 17$ for any Enriques-Fano $3$-fold $X$.
+As far as we know, the problem of classifying all Enriques-Fano $3$-folds $X$ with non-terminal singularities is still open. \end{rmk}

 In what follows, we recall some well known examples of Enriques-Fano $3$-folds $X_g$ of genus $g=6,9$ and $13$.
 Here $X_g$ has the Picard rank $1,2$ and $3$ for $g=9,6$ and $13$, respectively. \begin{ex} In the following example, $Y$ is a smooth Fano $3$-fold and there exists an involution $\theta$ of $Y$ fixing just $8$ points on $Y$.
 There exists a smooth $K3$ surface $M$ in $Y$ on which $\theta_M:=\theta\big{\vert}_M$ acts without fixed points.
 Thereby the quotient $S:=M/\theta_M$ is an Enriques surface and $X:=Y/\theta$ is an Enriques-Fano $3$-fold of genus $g=(-K_X)^3/2+1=(-K_Y)^3/4+1$.